Catalan language: Overview

 The dialects of the Catalan language feature a relative uniformity, especially when compared to other Romance languages; both in terms of vocabulary, semantics, syntax, morphology, and phonology.
 Mutual intelligibility between dialects is very high, estimates ranging from 90% to 95%.
 The only exception is the isolated idiosyncratic Algherese dialect.

 Catalan is split in two major dialectal blocks: Eastern and Western.
 The main difference lies in the treatment of unstressed a and e; which have merged to /ə/ in Eastern dialects, but which remain distinct as /a/ and /e/ in Western dialects.
 There are a few other differences in pronunciation, verbal morphology, and vocabulary.

-Western Catalan comprises the two dialects of Northwestern Catalan and Valencian; the Eastern block comprises four dialects: Central Catalan, Balearic, Rossellonese, and Algherese.
+Western Catalan comprises the two dialects of North-Western Catalan and Valencian; the Eastern block comprises four dialects: Central Catalan, Balearic, Roussillonese, and Algherese.
 Each dialect can be further subdivided in several subdialects.
 The terms "Catalan" and "Valencian" (respectively used in Catalonia and the Valencian Community) refer to two varieties of the same language.
 There are two institutions regulating the two standard varieties, the Institute of Catalan Studies in Catalonia and the Valencian Academy of the Language in the Valencian Community.

 Central Catalan is considered the standard pronunciation of the language and has the largest number of speakers.
 It is spoken in the densely populated regions of the Barcelona province, the eastern half of the province of Tarragona, and most of the province of Girona.

 Catalan has an inflectional grammar.
 Nouns have two genders (masculine, feminine), and two numbers (singular, plural).
 Pronouns additionally can have a neuter gender, and some are also inflected for case and politeness, and can be combined in very complex ways.
 Verbs are split in several paradigms and are inflected for person, number, tense, aspect, mood, and gender.
 In terms of pronunciation, Catalan has many words ending in a wide variety of consonants and some consonant clusters, in contrast with many other Romance languages.